-At this stage, when you apply to UCAS you’ll be asked to submit up to five options for the courses that you’d like to study, at the education institutes you’d like to join.
-You’ll find all our BIMM courses listed on the UCAS website along with our course and campus codes.
-To make an application through UCAS, you’ll need to go to www.ucas.com and register before you can submit any choices.
+When you apply to UCAS, you’ll be asked to submit up to five options for the courses that you’d like to study at the institutes you’d like to join.
+You’ll find all our BIMM Institute courses listed on the UCAS website along with our course and campus codes.
+To make an application through UCAS, you’ll need to go to ucas.com and register before you can submit any choices.

 Your application will need to include the following:

-For further information about UCAS submissions, please see BIMM’s handy applicant guides:
+For further information about UCAS submissions, please see BIMM Institute’s handy applicant guides:

 WHAT HAPPENS AFTER I’VE APPLIED?

 Once your UCAS application has been received, we’ll invite you in for an audition/interview.
 If you aren’t able to attend in person then there are other options available such as a Skype interview or a demo submission.
 If you clearly meet the entry criteria for the course you’ve selected, we’ll offer you a place.